Judge the Ads Ohio

 U.S. SUPREME COURT’S CITIZENS UNITED

-Karl Rove worries about t”he Ohio Supreme Court’s political makeup.
+Karl Rove worries about the Ohio Supreme Court’s political makeup.
 Maybe Ohioans should, too.
 Trouble is, many won’t, partly because Ohio’s judicial ballot is voter-unfriendly, so voters skip it.

 Drop Off in Judicial Races